Italian Octopus Salad Recipe with Potatoes (Insalata Di Polpo)

 2- In a large pot, bring water to a boil.
 Add the octopus and cook for about 40-50 minutes or until it becomes tender.
 You can test the doneness by inserting a fork into the thickest part of the tentacle.
 It should easily slide in.

 While the octopus is cooking, prepare the potatoes.
 Wash them thoroughly and place them in another pot.
 Cover with cold water and add a pinch of salt.
-Bring to a boil and cook until the potatoes are tender when pierced with a fork, about 15 minutes.
+Bring to a boil and cook until the potatoes are tender when pierced with a fork, about 15 to 20 minutes.
 Drain and let them cool.
 Then, cut them in half or quarters.

 Once the octopus is cooked, remove it from the pot and let it cool.
 Then, cut it into bite-sized pieces.